System-Integration-Exam/SI-Exam/README.md

 ## Legacy System

 Vintage Champions is currently using an old legacy system that is deployed to each of their stores.
-This system has a basic frontend for the employees and stores all their data in indiviual csv files.
+This system has a basic frontend GUI for the employees and the system stores all the data in indiviual csv files.

 ![Old architecture](/assets/legacy_system_architecture.png "Old architecture")

 ## Modern Solution

-The new system should make it possible for the scenario's shops to communicate with each other.
-It should also be scalable where the old system was not.
+The new system should make it possible for the scenario's stores to communicate with each other.
+It should also be scalable, as the old system was not scalable.
 We came to the conclusion, that a microservice-like architecture would be more optimal.
 After discussing some different setups, we came to a conclusion and made the final diagram:

 ![New architecture](/assets/system_architecture.png "New architecture")